 Similarly, a focus on the background factors reveals that households which seek financial information and advice from formal sources are more likely to choose to invest across all the investment choice options compared to those who seek information from informal sources.
 This is reflected in the regression analysis which reveals that sources of financial information and advice (INF) is positively and significantly associated with household investment choices.
-Households which seek financial information and advice from formal sources are (5 percentage points) more likely to choose to invest through an investment account, are (6 percentage points) more likely to choose to invest with an informal group and are (7 percentage points) more likely to choose to invest in a household existing personal business compared to those who seek information from informal sources respectively.
+Households which seek financial information and advice from formal sources are (5 percentage points)

+more likely to choose to invest through an investment account, are (6 percentage points) more likely to choose to invest with an informal group and are (7 percentage points) more likely to choose to invest in a household existing personal business compared to those who seek information from informal sources respectively.

 Also, risk tolerant households displayed a higher likelihood of choosing to invest across all the investment choice options compared to those who are risk averse.
 This is consistent with the regression analysis results which confirm that household risk attitudes (RISK) is positively and significantly associated with the likelihood to choose an investment for the household at (p<0.05).
 Households which love taking risks are (1 percentage point) more likely to choose to invest with an informal group.
 These results confirm those from the previous studies documented by Roiij et al (2007) and Brown & Graf (2012).
-Specifically, Rooij et al (2007) used self-assessed financial literacy and found that investors who possess higher risk tolerance are more likely to prefer investor autonomy in choosing pension plans (Rooij et al, 2007).

-Considering age, we observe that households in the mid-age group are more likely to choose to invest via an investment account (12.9%), invest with an informal group (9.3%) and invest in a personal business (12.9%) compared to the younger age at (10.3%), (4.5%) and (8.1%) respectively and to the older age at (4.1%), (5.4%) and (6.2%) respectively.
-However; we find that older people are more likely to choose to own an agricultural investment (7.1%) compared to the younger (2.2%) and those in mid-age (2.3%) respectively.
+Considering age, we observe that older people are more likely to choose to own an agricultural investment (7.1%) compared to the younger (2.2%) and those in midage (2.3%) respectively.
 This is proven by the regression results in Table 7 which reveal that AGE is significant and negatively associated with the likelihood to choose to invest in Agriculture.
 From the results, we find that the younger age is (2 percentage points) less likely to choose to invest in Agriculture, while the mid-age group is (3 percentage points) less likely to invest in Agriculture compared to the older age group respectively.
 Our results prove that households pick more interest in the issues of investment later in their working time when retirement becomes more salient, hence older heads of households who are closer or reached retirement, are more likely to make an investment choice in preparation for their retirement.